 - Occupational Therapy: An occupational therapist can provide targeted therapy to enhance communication skills, focusing on practical daily interaction abilities.

-- Integrated Treatment Approaches: Combining speech therapy with occupational therapy can be effective for children with specific learning disorders, promoting holistic developmental progress.
+- Integrated Treatment Approaches: Combining speech therapy with occupational therapy can be effective for children with specific Specific learning difficulties, promoting holistic developmental progress.

 Identifying Motor Disorders and Coordination Issues